Einzelganger/templates/xml/doc/Tools manual.md

 ## Downloading and installing

 ### Installing with the setup script
 Use the 'setup' script in the templates directory to install jEdit, Saxon, Java and FOP on Linux.
+It can be found in the 'templates/xml/scripts' directory.
 The script has been tested to run on a Debian/Ubuntu and Redhat/CentOS system.
 When you're done, you still have to configure jEdit.

 ### Java